shasheeshrane/BikeSharingBoomBikes/README.md

       a.
 Which variables are significant in predicting the demand for shared bikes.
       b.
 How well those variables describe the bike demands

-Based on the Data Analysis , Also we intend to have a deeper understanding of Risk Analysis when lending Money to different customers
-MAIN SECTIONS OF THE ASSIGNMENT ARE AS BELOW:
+## MAIN SECTIONS OF THE ASSIGNMENT ARE AS BELOW:

       A. DATA UNDERSTANDING , PREPARATION AND EDA
       B. MODEL BUILDING AND EVALUATION
       C.ASSIGNMENT SUBJECTIVE QUESTIONS

 ## Technologies used: